 Pick your type of oil or grease stain - automotive oil, car door grease, cooking oil, butter or margarine.
 All can be difficult to remove but these techniques can be used to successfully remove the stains.

 How to Remove Oil Stains from Washable Clothes

 As a way to get one step ahead and make the stain easier to remove, when any type of oily stain happens never rub or wipe it because that will push it deeper into the fibers of the fabric.
 Gently lift away any solid matter - like a pat of butter - with the edge of a dull knife or spoon.
 Next, sprinkle on some cornstarch, baby powder, baking soda or even use a piece of bread to absorb as much of the oil as possible.
 It usually takes about fifteen minutes for the powder to absorb the oil before you brush it away.
 These steps will make stain removal in the laundry room much easier.

-As soon as possible, head to the laundry room and pretreat the stain with a solvent-based spray or gel like Zout or Shout or Spray 'n Wash.
+As soon as possible, head to the laundry room and pretreat the stain with a solvent-based spray or gel-like Zout or Shout or Spray 'n Wash.
 If you don't have a solvent-based stain remover, apply a heavy-duty liquid detergent like Tide, Wisk, or Persil directly to the stain and work it in with a soft-bristled brush like an old toothbrush or by gently rubbing the fabric together with your fingers or use an old soft toothbrush.
 If you only have powdered detergent, make a paste with a bit of warm water and apply to the stain.

 Be patient and allow the stain remover to work on the stain for at least 15 to 30 minutes.
 This will allow the chemicals to break apart the oil molecules making them easier to flush out of the fabric fibers.